6 ways to optimise payroll for the holidays

 It’s vital that your payroll software works out the right deductions to make over the holidays, and it’s equally important to keep your staff informed.

 Common payroll deductions can be automated with the right payroll software.
-This includes things like ACC and KiwiSaver payments.
+This includes things like superannuation and student loan repayments.

 Showing employees’ deduction information on their payslips (printed or electronic) can reduce questions and keep your employees happy.
 It also means you can show your employees how much you as the employer contribute for them.
 Without showing this information, your employees may not know the value of these extra benefits.